 To say that Octave Rouege is busy is an understatement.

 The Greenfield transplant from Mississippi works full time, participates 12 to 16 hours each week with a local nonprofit and is working toward his Master of Business Administration degree from Lakeland University.

 "So when it comes to actually studying, I have to do it at very odd times," Rouege said.
 "Sometimes it's at night.
 Sometimes it's early in the morning before work.
 Sometimes at lunch."

-Rouege said his workload is alleviated by Lakeland's adult education program through the college's innovative BlendEd feature.
+Rouege said his workload is alleviated by Lakeland's adult education program through the university's innovative BlendEd feature.

 "I don't think I'd be able to do it without BlendEd," Rouege said.
 "With my full-time schedule, (BlendEd) does come in handy to be able to study on the fly."

 It's that flexibility that has students like Rouege excited.
 Lakeland is taking its innovative BlendEd® program to another level this spring with several new ways to take a class.

 Lakeland launched BlendEd® in 2005 with classes that allowed students to seamlessly transition from week to week between the traditional classroom and online.
 Now, the institution has developed three more ways for students to take classes.

 "We have yet to find a program that provides students with this much flexibility within a single class," said Zach Voelz, Lakeland's vice president for enrollment management.
-"Many colleges and universities around the country offer students different pieces of our program.
+"Many colleges and universities around the country offer students different pieces of our program."